ravichandanrc/Emergency-Food-Security-Fund-project/README.md

 Army, Breakfast Club of Canada, Second Harvest, la Tablee des Chefs, Community Food Centres Canada and Food Banks Canada.
-These organizations funded a total of 3038 projects including the purchase of fridges, food storage units, and delivery services partnering with community centers, local churches, food banks and other charitable organizations.
+These organizations funded a total of 3038 projects including the purchase of fridges, food storage units, and delivery services partnering with community centers, local churches, food banks, and other charitable organizations.
 20% of local partners were also surveyed to understand the perspective of the underlying organization.
 The shared information was analyzed to create performance reports and program results to report to the Parliament.

-The key objective of the project is to extract these valuable data points from the available unstructured PDFs and give the researchers at the University of Toronto, the required data in an efficient and reliable manner into Comma separated values (CSV) spreadsheets.
+The key objective of the project is to extract these valuable data points from the available unstructured PDFs and give the researchers at the University of Toronto, the required data in an efficient and reliable manner into comma-separated values (CSV) spreadsheets.

 ### Model Development

-To parse the PDFs, we use open-source OCR (Optical Character Recognition) engines and Python as the programming language of choice.
+To parse the PDFs, we use open-source OCR (Optical Character Recognition) engines and Python is the programming language of choice.
 After exhaustive testing, optimal OCR engines were determined as EasyOCR and Tesseract with OpenCV aiding for image processing techniques.
 The other packages that were considered were PaddleOCR, pyPD2, PDFQuery, Excalibur and PDFminer were not able to parse the text due to the nature of the data file as